The Best running backpacks

 - Not an actual running backpack

-While it’s not exactly a proper running backpack, it is a hydration pack.
+While it’s not exactly a proper running backpack, you can’t go wrong with a hydration pack.

 Another product from OMM, this hydration vest is designed for ultra-distance racing.

-There are seven easy-access pockets for gels and snacks, you can store upwards of four water bottles, and the water-resistant design keeps you focused on your run without soaking your kit.
+There are seven easy-access pockets for gels and snacks, you can store 4+ water bottles.
+The water resistant design keeps you focused on your run without soaking your kit.

 5. Osprey Daylite plus 20l